 I'm quite flexible with my schedule, and it includes the weekends as well.

-Massachusetts Institute of Technology - PhD, Organic Chemistry
+Graduate Degree: Massachusetts Institute of Technology - PHD, Organic Chemistry

 What is your teaching philosophy?